Vacua, Symmetries, and Higgsing of Chern-Simons Matter Theories: Introduction

 \section{Introduction}

-Three-dimensional Chern-Simons Matter (CSM) theories with varying amounts of supersymmetry have been studied from multiple perspectives, ranging from field theory to string/M-theory.
-In general, the maximal supersymmetry a CSM theory can exhibit is $\mathcal{N}=3$, due to constraints on supersymmetric Chern-Simons terms \cite{Kao:1995gf,Schwarz:2004yj,Gaiotto:2007qi}.
+Three-dimensional Chern--Simons Matter (CSM) theories with varying amounts of supersymmetry have been studied from multiple perspectives, ranging from field theory to string/M-theory.
+In general, the maximal supersymmetry a CSM theory can exhibit is $\mathcal{N}=3$, due to constraints on supersymmetric Chern--Simons terms \cite{Kao:1995gf,Schwarz:2004yj,Gaiotto:2007qi}.
 However, in special cases, supersymmetry enhancement can occur, leading to theories with $\mathcal{N}=4$ \cite{Gaiotto:2008sd,Hosomichi:2008jd}, $\mathcal{N}=5$ \cite{Hosomichi:2008jb}, $\mathcal{N}=6$ \cite{Aharony:2008ug,Aharony:2008gk}, or even $\mathcal{N}=8$ \cite{Gustavsson:2007vu,Bagger:2007jr}.
-These theories have led to significant developments in infrared dualities, mirror symmetry, and supersymmetry enhancement, while also providing key examples in holography and M2-brane dynamics.
+These theories have led to significant developments in infrared dualities, mirror symmetry, and supersymmetry enhancement, while also providing key examples in holography and M2-brane dynamics. \\

+As in any quantum field theory, a central question concerns the structure of the vacuum configurations and the nature of low-energy excitations around them.
+In supersymmetric theories, the set of vacua is typically not discrete but forms a continuous moduli space $\mathcal{M}$.
+This moduli space encodes both the vacua and the associated infrared (IR) dynamics.
+Understanding its structure is essential for characterising residual theories after Higgs mechanisms, as well as for tracking renormalisation group (RG) flows triggered by expectation values of local operators.

+However, studying $\Mcal$ is often challenging, as quantum corrections can lift classical vacua or significantly deform the moduli space.
+These difficulties are mitigated in the presence of extended supersymmetry.
+In three-dimensional theories with $\mathcal{N}=3$ or $\mathcal{N}=4$ supersymmetry, the moduli space $\mathcal{M}$ is typically a stratified singular space composed of hyper-Kähler branches.
+The singularities signal the appearance of additional massless states and may indicate the presence of strongly interacting IR fixed points.
+Moreover, the effective action at low energies is governed by the metric on $\Mcal$, which, however, remains sensitive to quantum corrections.

+To make progress, it is fruitful to reinterpret $\Mcal$ as a complex algebraic variety.
+In this picture, the space of vacua is described by the spectrum of gauge-invariant, local chiral operators --- that is, the chiral ring.
+The moduli space is then parametrised by the VEVs of a finite set of such operators subject to polynomial relations.
+This algebraic approach not only bypasses the difficulties associated with quantum-corrected metrics but also provides a concrete and computable framework for characterising the geometry of $\Mcal$.
+The insights gained include: (i) (0-form) symmetries of the QFT are manifest as isometries of $\Mcal$. (ii) The strata of $\Mcal$ are indicative of the residual theories that can be reached via RG-flows triggered by VEVs of local operators. (iii) Matching the algebro-geometric description of $\Mcal$ between allegedly dual theories provides strong evidence for the duality beyond the matching of moduli space dimensions and symmetries alone. \\